Best Selling Gifts

 See What's New

 The great theologian Charles Spurgeon once said, “… the singing of the pilgrims … is the most delightful part of worship and that which comes nearest to the adoration of heaven.”
-I couldn’t agree more, especially at Easter when we, as Christians, come together to celebrate the resurrection of Jesus Christ, our Lord and Savior.
+I couldn’t agree more, especially at Easter when we, as Christians, come together to celebrate the resurrection of Jesus Christ, our Lord and Savior through hymns and songs of faith.

 My fondest Easter memories are centered around singing together as a congregation.
 I can remember the church being filled with Easter lilies and other girls like me decked out in our new, pastel-colored Easter dresses.
-But more than anything, I recall everyone’s voice being raised to God in worship, praising Him for sending His Son to die for our sins.
+But more than anything, I recall everyone’s voice being raised to God with hymns of worship, praising Him for sending His Son to die for our sins.
 Including my own.
+The stories behind the hymns we sing and the history of these Easter songs hold lessons about the songwriters’ great faith.

 My favorite Easter hymn is “I Know That My Redeemer Lives,” penned by Samuel Medley (1738 – 1799).